loganmoseley/programming-club/Readme.md

 2020-02-11: Starting [here](https://www.hackingwithswift.com/quick-start/swiftui/polishing-designs-with-fonts-and-colors) we learned about view styling, ZStack and some of SwiftUI data pipeline: environment objects and `@Published`.
 We ended at the end of [here](https://www.hackingwithswift.com/quick-start/swiftui/adding-items-to-an-order-with-environmentobject): [iDine 2020-02-11.zip](https://github.com/loganmoseley/functional-minutes/files/4188321/iDine.2020-02-11.zip).

-2020-02-04: Switched to Paul Hudson's _SwiftUI by Example_ book, since it seems more appropriate for our novice SwiftUI level :) We did the first three pages of [Building a complete project](https://www.hackingwithswift.com/quick-start/swiftui/swiftui-tutorial-building-a-complete-project).
+2020-02-04: Switched to Paul Hudson’s _SwiftUI by Example_ book, since it seems more appropriate for our novice SwiftUI level :) We did the first three pages of [Building a complete project](https://www.hackingwithswift.com/quick-start/swiftui/swiftui-tutorial-building-a-complete-project).

 2020-01-28: Welcome all the new people!

-We watched and discussed the first episode of [Point-Free's SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1).
+We watched and discussed the first episode of [Point-Free’s SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1).
 Follow along at home to get some SwiftUI under your fingers, or take a look at the playground: [2020-01-28 - Point-Free #65 StateManagement.playground.zip](https://github.com/nytm/ios-swift-foundation/files/4124565/2020-01-28.-.Point-Free.65.StateManagement.playground.zip).

 2020-01-14: We did the first couple [exercises](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1#exercises) in Point-Free episode 65.

 2020-01-07: New year, new huge topic!

-We watched and discussed the first episode of [Point-Free's SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1) from last July.
-We'll do the exercises for homework and talk about them next time.
+We watched and discussed the first episode of [Point-Free’s SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1) from last July.
+We’ll do the exercises for homework and talk about them next time.

 # FP Club minutes

 2020-01-07: First session of the new!
-We watched and discussed the first episode of [Point-Free's SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1) from last July.
-We'll do the exercises for homework and talk about them next time.
+We watched and discussed the first episode of [Point-Free’s SwiftUI series](https://www.pointfree.co/episodes/ep65-swiftui-and-state-management-part-1) from last July.
+We’ll do the exercises for homework and talk about them next time.

 2019-12-03: Coordinating local & network data fetching.
 Kevin brought up the "repository pattern."
-Logan brought up composable caching, as in [Brandon Kase's talk](https://www.youtube.com/watch?v=jxnDfU8ssK0).
+Logan brought up composable caching, as in [Brandon Kase’s talk](https://www.youtube.com/watch?v=jxnDfU8ssK0).

 2019-11-19: Property-based testing.
 We watched and discussed [Brian Gesiak - Functional Testing](https://www.youtube.com/watch?v=-TOp5-uComQ)